Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 ## How it Works

-At Nebula Block, you pay first then your credits are depleted by your product usage (e.g. hourly usage from your GPU instances).
+At Nebula Block, you pay first then your credits are deducted by your product usage (e.g. hourly usage from your GPU instances).
 To get $10 in free credits, you need to [register your first payment card](#adding-a-payment-card) on the platform.
-[Invoices](#invoices) are generated automatically for each transaction and you are charged monthly offline using your default payment method.
-Products can not be used without a payment card set up in the customer portal.
+[Invoices](#invoices) are generated automatically for each credit purchase.

 All information regarding billing is handled in the [Billing](https://nebulablock.com/billing) tab